-Around 1989, Mercedes-Benz acquired a group of eleven large sculptures for their site in Stuttgart-Untertürkheim, and for the public areas at their former Stuttgart-Möhringen headquarters.
-They included key works by Walter De Maria, Norbert Kricke, Max Bill, Heinz Mack and Klaus Staudt.
-This was the start of a collection of large sculptures that now includes about 30 works – some of them commissioned – that are associated not just with their various locations but, above all, with the company’s identity.
+Around 1989, Mercedes-Benz acquired a group of eleven large sculptures for the Stuttgart-Untertürkheim site and for the public and outdoor areas of the company’s then headquarters in Stuttgart-Möhringen, including major works by Walter De Maria, Norbert Kricke, Max Bill, Heinz Mack, and Klaus Staudt.
+This was the beginning of what is now a collection of around 20 large works of sculpture, some of them commissioned works, which are connected not only to their various locations, but above all to the identity of the company.

 Sculptures in Berlin

 Parallel to the construction of Potsdamer Platz, eight international artists were selected between 1995 and 2002, from each of whom an existing sculpture was acquired or a site-specific work commissioned.
 These works, by Keith Haring, Robert Rauschenberg, Mark di Suvero, Nam June Paik, Jean Tinguely, François Morellet, Frank Stella, and Auke de Vries, long provided a highly visible urban accent in the center of Berlin.
 With the sale of the site in 2008 and the conversion of the space by new tenants, the Mercedes-Benz Art Collection has temporarily stored some sculptures or transferred them to new locations.
 However, Keith Haring’s Boxer still greets new arrivals and passers-by at Potsdamer Platz.
 With its monumental size and far-reaching energy, Mark di Suvero’s Galileo, in the Piano-See near the theatre, offers an idiosyncratic accent.